Time Is An Illusion

 Think of it like single snapshots or photographs stacked together in chronological order.

 Every location in space and every moment in time all exist simultaneously as these still frames.
 Everything is happening “right now”, always.

 Time, as you experience it, is really where you happen to find yourself among those still frames.

 It’s which picture you’re in at the moment.
 It’s a location in space.

 But of course, we perceive ourselves as the center of the universe and our perspective isn’t big enough to realize that we’re revolving around the sun, instead of the sun revolving around us.

 Now that you’ve got the bigger picture in your head, let’s add another layer.
 The closer to the speed of light you are moving, the slower your experience of “time.”

 I will refer you to one of my favorite episodes of the Colbert Report for these examples:

 If you were to get up and run around the room, your watch would tick off less time than it would if you were just sitting still.

-So – your soul is made up of light energy.
+So your soul, your higher self, whatever you want to label it, is made up of light energy.
 Light, of course, is moving at the speed of light… because that’s what light does.
 That’s why, according to spirit, they experience timelessness.